ni/measurement-plugin-packager-python/README.md

   **Note:**

-  If the Public Documents directory is not accessible, the tool defaults to your personal Documents directory for storing `.nipkg` files in `\packages`, log file in `\Logs` and the measurement plug-in folder(copy) in `\{plugin_folder_name}` with instruction and control files.
+  If the Public Documents directory is inaccessible, the tool defaults to the "Documents" directory.
+  In this location, `.nipkg` files are stored under `\packages` folder, log files are saved in the `\Logs` folder, and the packaged measurement plug-in folder is copied to the `\{plugin_folder_name}` subdirectory.

 ### 2. Packaging Multiple Measurement Plug-ins

-You can package multiple measurement plug-ins from a base directory by specifying their directory names.
-Use the following command with `--base-input-dir`, and `--plugin-dir-name` to build `.nipkg` packages for the specified measurement plug-in folders in the base directory.
+You can package multiple measurement plug-ins from a base directory by specifying plug-in(s) directory name.
+Use the following command with `--base-input-dir`, and `--plugin-dir-name` to build `.nipkg` packages for the specified measurement plug-in(s) from the base directory.

   ```bash
   measurement-plugin-packager --base-input-dir "<measurement_plugin_base_directory>" --plugin-dir-name "<plugin1,plugin2>"